It’s the worst timing.

-Remedying a blocked drain can sometimes be through a simple quick high-pressure jet blast, but if the root cause of the blockage is unable to be shifted or identified then further investigation using camera technology will be required.
+Clearing a blocked drain can be through a simple plunge or may require a high-pressure jet blast.
+If the root cause of the blockage can’t be identified or shifted, then further investigation using camera technology will be necessary.

-Lime Plumbing will always explain the full situation to you to make sure you are across any future risks or works required to avoid a repeat blocked drain.
+Lime Plumbing will always explain the situation in full, and make sure you are across any future risks or works required to avoid a repeat blocked drain.

-In some cases (particularly in our lovely old neighbourhood of Annandale) the pipe-work that is in place is old so the best solution is to completely replace them or at least re-line them.
-In this circumstance, we have a great network of plumbing and pipe professionals in place and can facilitate this process for you.
+In some cases (particularly in our lovely old neighbourhood of Annandale) the pipe-work that is in place is old, so the best solution is to replace them entirely or at least re-line them.
+In this circumstance, we have a vast network of plumbing and pipe professionals in place and can facilitate this process for you.

-So, if you’ve noticed your toilet or shower starting to back up or not drain away then this is a key indicator that your sewer is suffering – jump on this quickly to avoid a potentially larger issue.
+So, if you’ve noticed your toilet or shower starting to back up or not drain away, then this is a critical indicator that your sewer is suffering.
+We recommend you jump on this quickly to avoid a more significant issue.

 - Wondering what a fatberg is?
 Check out the enormous one found recently in London sewers – not too far from the discovery of our own in Sydney.